GTI Asia China Expo 2023 Review

 Here’s a boxing/punching game although it doesn’t appear to have any video component to it; This is quite the presentation for it though:

-Along with that Jet Ski game that Oga Shi posted about above, he included this fire fighting game which takes some inspiration from Sega’s old Brave Firefighters (Oga Shi was the producer for many of Sega’s arcade shooters, although not for BF).
-I’m not sure if this was a part of Ace Amusement’s line-up or not; It’s not listed on their website and AA doesn’t have much of a social media presence:
+Along with that Jet Ski game that Oga-Shi posted about above, he included this fire fighting game which takes some inspiration from Sega’s old Brave Firefighters (Oga-Shi has been the producer for many of Sega’s arcade shooters, although not for BF).
+I’m not sure if this was a part of Ace Amusements’ line-up or not; it’s not listed on their website and AA doesn’t have much of a social media presence:

-That’s all I was able to find – if there’s something I missed, please let me know and I’ll add it here.
+That’s all I was able to find – China expos being what they are in their growing size and scale, despite the obvious lack of coverage from English media, if there’s something I missed do please let me know and I’ll add it here.

 Play More made a couple games for LAI, Pearl Fishery and Angry Birds Coin Crash are theirs.